davidruvolo51/shinytutorials/src/pages/tutorials/responsive-tables/index.md

 To generate the cells, the function will do a couple of things.

-1) render the first column in a row as a row header and
-2) bind the column name to the cell.
+1. Render the cell content based on the option `asHTML`.
+2. Render the html element as based on the option `rowHeader`
+3. Add cell content to the html element based on the option `responsive`.

 The rationale for structuring the cells in this way is that when the screen is smaller than a desktop or if the window is resized, then the table is collapsed and the cells are stacked.
 Another way to look at this is if the transformed from wide to long using either the `t()` function in base R or the `gather()` function from dplyr.